suprachakra/Product-Management-CoP/README.md

    - Templates evolve through collaborative feedback, scaling proven practices across the organization.

 4. **Time-to-Market Acceleration**:
-   - Pre-configured tools minimize operational overhead, allowing teams to focus on delivery.
+   - A comprehensive tools and systems audit will be conducted to ensure seamless integration of new templates.
+Training sessions will be provided to teams on adapting these templates within their existing processes.

 5. **Compatibility with Existing Tools**:
    - Ensure the templates are compatible with current systems.